13th April 2021

-Finally, an infection is another big reason to visit the emergency dentist, and again, can cause pain and sensitivity in the affected area.
+Finally, an infection is another big reason to visit the emergency dentist in London, and again, can cause pain and sensitivity in the affected area.
 Infections are often caused by untreated tooth decay, but it’s possible there could be another problem behind it.

 2) Treating an emergency

 Timing is always crucial in an emergency – the quicker you get help, the more likely it is you could save a tooth or prevent further problems (and, essentially, more complex treatment).
-Get in touch with our emergency dentists as soon as you develop any of the symptoms we’ve listed, and if in doubt, ring 111 for advice and information.
+Get in touch with our emergency dentist in London as soon as you develop any of the symptoms we’ve listed, and if in doubt, ring 111 for advice and information.

-Bear in mind that in an emergency, we may simply aim to make you comfortable enough until an appointment is available for further treatment.
+Bear in mind that in a dental emergency, we may simply aim to make you comfortable enough until an appointment is available for further treatment.
 We may also need to refer you to specialist medical services.

 3) Preventing emergencies